Play (Swedish group): 2000–2002: Formation and Us Against the World

-Play was formed in late 2000 as a result of a nationwide talent search led by Laila Bagge, a recording artist and dance studio owner.
+Play was formed in 2000 as a result of a nationwide talent search led by Laila Bagge, a recording artist and dance studio owner.
 Her original lineup for Play consisted of four girls.
 Two girls were discovered at her dance studio: eleven-year-old Anna Sundstrand and thirteen-year-old Anaïs Lameche, younger sister of recording artist Amanda Lameche.
 The other two girls were found in the audition process: thirteen-year-olds Faye Hamlin and Rosie Munter, the latter of which had also starred in the popular Swedish film called Eva & Adam: Fyra födelsedagar och ett fiasko.
-Faye and Rosie had also been best friends before being selected to be in Play.
+Hamlin and Munter had also been best friends before being selected to be in Play.
 Play's career was launched both in Sweden and in the United States in 2001 and 2002.
-Their first single and video, "Us Against the World", was released in Sweden on September 11, 2001.
+Their first single and video, "Us Against the World", was released in Sweden on 11 September 2001.
 The song hit number 14 on the Sverigetopplistan chart, and was later certified Gold.
 The single was released in the United States in January 2002, it charted at number 10 on Billboard's Hot 100 Singles Sales chart and stayed on the chart for 65 weeks.
 The song also charted in France, and Germany.
-In Sweden, Play's first full-length English-language album, Us Against the World, was released on December 12, 2001.
-In the United States the album was released on June 25, 2002 and named as Play.
+In Sweden, Play's first full-length English-language album, Us Against the World, was released on 12 December 2001.
+In the United States the album was released on 25 June 2002 and named as Play.
 In 2002, the group released the second single, "Cinderella".

 Play toured in the United States in the coming months, opening for Aaron Carter and Destiny's Child.
-While touring in the USA, the group often partnered with the girls clothing chain Limited Too.
-Play's song "M.A.S.T.E.R. part 2", which features Lil' Fizz of B2K and lead vocals by Faye, was also featured in the 2002 film The Master of Disguise, for which they filmed a video with numerous well-known soundtrack contributing artists including Lil' Fizz, J-Boog, Jhené Aiko and Solange Knowles.
+While touring in the USA, the group often partnered with the groups clothing chain Limited Too.
+Play's song "M.A.S.T.E.R. part 2", which features Lil' Fizz of B2K and lead vocals by Hamlin, was also featured in the 2002 film The Master of Disguise, for which they filmed a video with numerous well-known soundtrack contributing artists including Lil' Fizz, J-Boog, Jhené Aiko and Solange Knowles.
 Their hit song "Us Against the World" was featured in the film Holiday in the Sun, and also on the Lizzie McGuire series soundtrack.
-The girls of Play concluded 2002 with an appearance on the nationally televised Macy's Thanksgiving Day Parade in which they stood atop the Build-a-Bear float.
-They performed a rendition of "I'm Gonna Make You Love Me" which they had previously recorded with Chris Trousdale of Dream Street.
-The album peaked at number seventy-four on the Billboard 200 and was certified gold on March 24, 2003 for sales of 500,000 copies.
+The group concluded 2002 with an appearance on the nationally televised Macy's Thanksgiving Day Parade where they stood atop the Build-a-Bear float and performed a rendition of "I'm Gonna Make You Love Me" which they had previously recorded with Chris Trousdale of Dream Street.
+The album peaked at number seventy-four on the Billboard 200 and was certified gold on 24 March 2003 for sales of 500,000 copies.